 Makarasana (Crocodile Pose)

-The benefits of Makarasana (Crocodile Pose) for back, knee pain, joint pain, shoulder problems and provide mental peace of all age, reducing stress and anxiety, regulating blood pressure.
+The benefits of Makarasana (Crocodile Pose) for back, knee pain, joint pain, and shoulder problems and provide mental peace of all ages, reducing stress and anxiety, regulating blood pressure.

 How to practice Makarasana pose: